-Around every corner in Aspen lies beautiful architecture, which is home to all sorts of fine shops, restaurants and lodges.
-There are very few towns that are known for upscale, sporty fun like Aspen.
+Around every corner in Aspen lies beautiful architecture, fine shops, restaurants, and lodges.
+There are very few towns in Colorado that are known for upscale, sporty fun like Aspen.

-Arts – The most popular culture stop in Aspen is the Aspen Art Museum, which regularly holds new shows of all different kinds.
-The Red Brick Center for the Arts holds a close second to that title, and is an excellent choice for those who want a more cerebral stop on their vacation.
+Arts – The most popular cultural stop in Aspen is the Aspen Art Museum, which regularly hosts new, unique exhibits.
+The Red Brick Center for the Arts holds a close second to that title and is an excellent choice for those who want a more cerebral stop on their vacation.

-In addition to world class ski slopes, other winter activities including cross country skiing, dog sledding, ice skating, snowmobiling, snowshoeing and snow tubing.
+In addition to world-class ski slopes, other winter activities include cross country skiing, dog sledding, ice skating, snowmobiling, snowshoeing, and snow tubing.
 During the summer, hiking and horseback riding are common activities around Aspen.
-Aspen also has many different health spas for when its time to relax.
+Aspen also has many different health spas for when it’s time to relax.

 - Situated about 14 miles east of Basalt on Frying Pan Rd, Ruedi Reservoir has four campgrounds.

-- Backcountry camping can e found in the Maroon Bells-Snowmass Wilderness, obtain permits first.
+- Backcountry camping can be found in the Maroon Bells-Snowmass Wilderness.
+Make sure to obtain permits first.

-- The Gant – An upscale 4 star hotel, The Gant is located a short walk to downtown.
+The Gant – An upscale 4-star hotel, The Gant is located a short walk from downtown.

-- Hotel Jerome – It’s a historic 4.5 star luxury hotel built in 1889.
-It features 93 newly-renovated guest-rooms in downtown Aspen.
+Hotel Jerome – A historic 4.5-star luxury hotel built in 1889.
+It features 93 newly renovated guest rooms in downtown Aspen.

-- Little Nell – This 5 star hotel is situated in the heart of town, minutes from everything.
+The Little Nell – This 5-star hotel is situated in the heart of town, minutes from all of Aspen’s attractions.
 The Little Nell opened in 1989 and features 92 luxury rooms.

-- St Regis – With probably the best location at the base of Aspen Mountain, The Saint Regis Aspen Resort is a true five star property.
+St Regis – With probably the best location at the base of Aspen Mountain, the Saint Regis Aspen Resort is a true five-star property.
 It showcases 179 premiere rooms and great views of the mountains.

-Viceroy Snowmass – This 4.5 star is the most luxurious property in Snowmass Village.
-Viceroy Snowmass offers 179 suites, all beautifully appointed.
+Viceroy Snowmass – This 4.5-star is the most luxurious property in Snowmass Village.
+The accommodation offers 179 suites, all beautifully appointed.

-- Westin Snowmass – Located in the heart of Snowmass Village, The 4 star Westin Snowmass Resort is another upscale accommodation.
+Viewline Resort Snowmass – Located in the heart of Snowmass Village, the 4-season getaway Viewline Resort is another upscale accommodation.

 Aspen’s a foodie town.
 Local.
 Fresh.
 Organic.
 Your tummy will be treated well, just bring a fat wallet if you want to enjoy all the luxurious eateries around town.
 There are a few mountain towns with as many restaurants as Aspen, only Breck comes to mind.

 Jan – Winter X Games – Alone, they are the perfect excuse for visiting town, held every January in Aspen for over ten years.
-It’s an event that magnetizes passionate crowds every year!
-The world’s best winter athletes compete in extreme action sports, such as skiing, snowboarding and snowmobiling.
-The best part is that the competitions are open to public and free to watch.
+The world’s best winter athletes compete in extreme action sports, such as skiing, snowboarding, and snowmobiling.
+The best part is that the competitions are open to the public and free to watch.